SAILResearch/HAFixAgent/README.md

 ```

 ## 📚 Citation
-If you found this work helpful, please consider citing it using the following:
+If you found this work helpful, please kindly consider citing it using the following:

 <details>
 <summary>HAFixAgent</summary>